-Dedicated platform: For this option, you would host your course(s) on a dedicated platform such as Teachable, Kajabi, ClickFunnels—there are many to choose from, so do your research.
+Dedicated platform: For this option, you would host your course(s) on a dedicated platform such as Teachable (my platform of choice), Kajabi, ClickFunnels—there are many to choose from, so do your research.
 You will pay a fee to host your courses there (usually monthly with discounts if you select the annual plan) and they will handle the payments, but you will likely pay a transaction fee and credit card processing fee for each transaction.
-Many dedicated platforms even offer a built-in affiliate program so your students can promote and share your course in exchange for a commission, providing you additional exposure for your course.
+Many dedicated platforms even offer a built-in affiliate program so your students can promote and share your course in exchange for a commission, providing you with additional exposure.
 These platforms are ideal if you would like to create a school, bundle your courses, or create a membership site.

 There are also course marketplaces such as Udemy or SkillShare, where you can add your courses to their platform, and as an added bonus, they have members and students of their own, so you don’t need to be continually driving traffic to make sales.
-The downside to course marketplaces is that they will often discount your course, so it's not an ideal place to host your course primarily, but it's an excellent additional place to add your evergreen course to make some extra income.
+The downside to course marketplaces is that they will often discount your course, so it's not an ideal place to host your course primarily, but it's an excellent secondary option to make some additional income.

 Estimating Your Course Launch Income

 Here’s some simple course math you can use to gauge how much you could potentially make on the live launch of an online course (or any product you are launching), in relation to the size of your mailing list.
 Follow this simple formula: